emilianoyoung/ai/_posts/_archive/2019-12-27-lost-in-space-season-2-did-dr-smith-live-or-die.md

 ---
 category: news
 title: "‘Lost in Space’ Season 2: Did Dr. Smith Live or Die?"
 excerpt: "It seemed in that scene that the Robot maybe mind-controlled her to leave the ship.
-But an alternative explanation is that he communicated with her that she could get a ride on that ship if she ..."
+But an alternative explanation is that he communicated with her that she could get a ride on that ship if she helped save the rest of the crew.
+It’s unclear, but she ..."
 publishedDateTime: 2019-12-27T04:49:00Z
 sourceUrl: https://heavy.com/entertainment/2019/12/lost-in-space-season-2-dr-smith-live-die/
 ampUrl: https://heavy.com/entertainment/2019/12/lost-in-space-season-2-dr-smith-live-die/amp/